ashleve/ISA/README.md

-Simple environment from on this tutorial: <br>
+Simple environment from this tutorial: <br>
 https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Create-New.md

 ## How to run